Bazaruto Excursion, Mozambique

 Note: In the event of adverse weather conditions, we will visit Magaruque Island instead of Bazaruto Island.

 The islands are covered by massive sand dunes and freshwater lakes which are home to crocodiles and are the nesting ground for stunning black-winged flamingos.
-The beautiful coral reefs that encircle the islands contain more than 2,000 fish species as well as whale and dolphin.
+The beautiful coral reefs that encircle the islands contain more than 2,000 fish species as well as whales and dolphins.
 A wide range of coral forms ideal diving spots, regarded as some of the finest locations in the world.
-The five types of turtle living in the Indian Ocean can all be found here, using the pristine beaches as their grounds for breeding.
+The five types of turtle living in the Indian Ocean can all be found here, using the pristine beaches as their breeding ground.
 Dugong (sea cows), game fish and giant lobster can also be spotted in these guarded reefs.
-All of the islands sustain many traditional fishermen and their families, majority of whom are not permanent residents and may drift between the Archipelago and the mainland in search of abundant fishing waters.
+The entire island sustains many traditional fishermen and their families, majority of whom are not permanent residents and may drift between the Archipelago and the mainland in search of abundant fishing waters.

 For over two thousand years, lateen rigged dhows have sailed the Indian Ocean, joining economies and people and forming a cosmopolitan maritime Indian Ocean culture.
 For ages, Arab shipwrights fashioned boats using sewn construction – sewing the boards together using coconut fibre cord.
 However, this skill has pretty much disappeared and been replaced by modern nail construction.